-Fund Balance with Treasury is the aggregate amount of the OGE's funds with Treasury in expenditure, receipt, and revolving fund accounts.
+Fund Balance with Treasury is the aggregate amount of the OGE's funds with Treasury in expenditure and receipt accounts.
 Appropriated funds recorded in expenditure accounts are available to pay current liabilities and finance authorized purchases.

 The OGE does not maintain bank accounts of its own, has no disbursing authority, and does not maintain cash held outside of Treasury.
+Treasury disburses funds for the agency on demand.